jalcantarab/GoingApp/README.md

 Building a quick API From scratch
 =======
-Clone or Download the [API Template](#) repository to have the folders & files created Install Node.js & MongoDB init the npm environment to create a package.json file.
+* Clone or Download the [API Template](#) repository to have the folders & files created
+* Install Node.js & MongoDB
+* Initialize the npm environment to create a package.json file that will store your dependencies.
 (Optional) Input the values that you want to fill out
 ```
 npm init
 ```